TheData-Guy/Hadoop/README.md

  ### HDFS Core Components :

+ - NameNode
- - NameNode : NameNode is the centerpiece of the Hadoop Distributed File System.
+   * NameNode is the centerpiece of the Hadoop Distributed File System.
 It maintains and manages the file system namespace and provides the right access permission to the clients.
+   * The NameNode stores information about blocks locations, permissions, etc. on the local disk in the form of two files:
+      *